czi-ai/reg-net-llm/README.md

 If you believe you have found a security issue, please responsibly disclose by contacting us at [security@chanzuckerberg.com](mailto:security@chanzuckerberg.com).

 ## Install deps

-probably a good idea to use a common conda env for all the packages
 ```
 module load cuda12.1
 mamba create -y --prefix /pmglocal/$USER/mambaforge/envs/scllm pytorch torchvision torchaudio pytorch-cuda=12.1 pyg lightning pyarrow numpy==1.26.0 -c pyg -c pytorch -c nvidia -c conda-forge